aqbayadwala/Typescipt-handbook/02-The Basics.md

 ## Explicit Types

-- Up until now, we haven't told TypeScript in what `person` or `date` are.
+- Up until now, we haven't told TypeScript what `person` or `date` are.
 - Edit the code to tell TypeScript that `person` is a `string`, and a `date` of type `Date` object.
 - We'll also use `toDateString()` method on date.